ngless-toolkit/ngless/docs/sources/methods.md

   one of the mates mapped).
 - `some_match`: Takes a reference name and returns True if the read mapped to that reference name.
+- `allbest`: eliminates matches that are not as good as the best.
+For NGLess, the number of errors (given by the `NM` field) divided by the length of the longest match is the fractional distance of a match.
+Thus, a match with 3 errors over 100 bp is considered better than a match with 0 errors over 90bps.

 ### filter